vitrineofcode/route-traveler/README.md

 | 2024-03-23 | Difficulty levels    | Y              |                     |
 | 2024-03-24 | Sounds and animations  | Y              |                     |

+## Monday:

+<u>HTML</u>: Create the basic HTML structure for the game area.

+<u>CSS</u>: Set up a basic CSS file to style the game area and any UI elements.

+<u>JavaScript</u>: Initialize a JavaScript file and set up the game loop structure.

+## Tuesday:

+<u>HTML/CSS</u>: Create the character and enemy elements using HTML and CSS.

+<u>JavaScript</u>: Write the JavaScript functions to control the character's actions.

+## Wednesday:

+<u>JavaScript</u>: Implement the battle mechanics, including attacking, taking damage, and enemy AI.

+## Thursday:

+<u>JavaScript</u>: Develop the game's win/lose conditions.

+## Friday:

+<u>HTML/CSS</u>: Design and implement the user interface, including health bars.

+<u>JavaScript</u>: Add event listeners and functions to update the UI based on game events.

+## Saturday:

+Thoroughly test the game for bugs and issues.
+Debug and fix any problems that arise.

+## Sunday:

+Polish the game by refining the design, improving performance, and ensuring a smooth user experience.
+Start planning for future additions to the game, such as new characters.

 ## Attributions

 - [Google Fonts](https://fonts.google.com/) for the "Press Start 2P" font.